Gal Gadot: 2004–2009: Miss Israel, IDF service and early work

 Reflecting on the audition process, Gadot shared that she worked closely with Israeli coach Orit Shar, preparing thoroughly and building a backstory that impressed director Justin Lin.
 Filming took about a month.
 After filming wrapped in 2008, Gadot signed with Endeavor, becoming the only Israeli represented by the agency.
 Later that year, she signed with ICM agency and One management.
 After Fast & Furious was released in 2009, Gadot reflected on her success saying, "I can't believe this happened to me..I have more luck than intelligence."
 The role is considered her big break, earning rave reviews and cementing her status as a "Hollywood mainstay."
 That same year, she made a brief appearance in the TV series Entourage in the episode titled "Amongst Friends", portraying Lisa, a date of the main character, Vincent Chase.
-Gadot later described her experience on set as unpleasant, saying she left due to "inappropriate behavior."
+She left due to unwanted and "inappropriate behavior."
 She later appeared on the American teen drama, The Beautiful Life: TBL.